 - Poison Dart Frog

 Cusco is located in the southeastern part of Peru, at 3,400 meters above sea level (11,200 ft).
-Is considered the Historical Capital of Peru because of its cultural importance to the country.
+It is considered the Historical Capital of Peru because of its cultural importance to the country.
 Moreover, it was the capital of the Tawantinsuyu Inca Empire between the 15th and 16th centuries.
 And, in 1983, the city was declared a World Heritage Site by UNESCO.

 Rebecca Adventure Travel offers tours from 4 to 21 days around Peru, so you can discover this enigmatic country!